Aug. 11, 2021

 Los Cabos No requirements

-Panama all arriving travelers will be required to present a negative Polymerase Chain Reaction [PCR] or antigen test taken no more than 48 hours prior to arrival time.
-If their test was taken more than 48 hours prior to arrival, then the traveler will be required to take a rapid test at the airport at their own expense.
-Click here for more information.
+Panama Vaccinated travelers do not have to present a negative COVID-19 test as long as they can provide physical or digital proof of at least 2 doses, and it has been 2 weeks since their second dose.
+Unvaccinated travelers are required to present a negative COVID-19 PCR or antigen test taken no more than 72 hours prior to their arrival.
+If their test was taken more than 72 hours prior to arrival, then the traveler will be required to take a rapid test at the airport at their own expense.
+ALL travelers are required to present their completed Electronic Health Affidavit [in physical or digital form] to their airline or carrier BEFORE departing for Panama.

 Puerto Vallarta/Riviera Nayarit No requirements.
 Click here for more information on safety and sanitation protocols.